nilsceberg/asp-js/README.md

 * Current way of handling includes is not quite consistent with VBScript, as we allow it inside of <% ... %> tags -- anywhere, in fact!

+### To-do list
+* Document binary operators (and maybe optimize, they are unlikely to be fast I believe)
+* Refactor token stream and parser for better readability

 ## Features
 * **expressions**: done
 * **functions**: done